apache/flink/docs/dev/table/connectors/filesystem.md

 ### File Compaction

-If you want a smaller checkpoint interval and do not want to generate a large number of small files, it is recommended that you open file compaction:
+The file sink supports file compactions, which allows applications to have smaller checkpoint intervals without generating a large number of files.

 <table class="table table-bordered">
   <thead>